 Homemade Chocolate Cake – a two layer moist chocolate cake made from scratch, slathered with homemade chocolate frosting.
 A perfect cake recipe for any occasion!

 Baking is one of my favorite things to do, so you will find a great variety of made from scratch cake recipes on my site.
-Have you tried my White Chocolate Raspberry Bundt Cake or my Butterfinger Poke Cake yet?
+Have you tried my White Chocolate Raspberry Bundt Cake or my Butterfinger Cake yet?